kshitijsoni/visual-cryptography/README.md

 input the desired parameters and then display information.
 A simple and effective way to do this was using a series of buttons, which progressed through the various stages of the schemes, allowing the input and output of relevant information.
 These consisted of:
-- Load Image: Allows user to select an image from le
+- Load Image: Allows user to select an image from file
 - Choose Scheme: Select the desired scheme
 - Set Parameters: Select the threshold k and number of shares n
 - Generate Shares: Display the shares on screen